MVakharia/InSight-InMind-Labs/competitive_gaming_behavioural_design.md

 - Feel that they aren’t "allowed" to play the game how they want, because the objective is to win
 - Not spend enough time on a map to learn the map, before being thrown back into the matchmaker to be sent to a different map

-In unstructured play done the way that TF2 has historically done it, an Overwatch player in an ideal world may:
+In unstructured play done the way that TF2 has historically done it, an Overwatch player may:
 - Avoid queues entirely.
 Be able to enter a populated, ongoing game instantly on a map of their choosing - ‘drop-in, drop-out’ play - and not care if it’s ongoing, or if their team is losing or winning.
 - Play on a map that never ends, or rotates every 90 minutes or more, with double or triple-length match timers